 As you get older, your credit needs get more diverse.
 Lenders like to see that you can responsibly manage multiple types of credit, such as installment and revolving.
 When you’re younger, you’re likely to have a revolving credit account like a credit card, but installment loans are a bit more common with age.
 Managing a diverse (and more complex) mix of credit well can show that you’re a responsible borrower.

 Student loans are one example of installment loans, as are mortgages, auto and personal loans.
-In 2018, more than one-third of homebuyers were millennials born between 1980 and 1998, and nearly two-thirds of millennial buyers were purchasing their first homes, according to the National Association of Realtors.
+In 2018, more than one-third of homebuyers were millennials born between 1980 and 1998, and in 2021 over 80 percent of younger millennial buyers were purchasing their first homes, according to the National Association of Realtors.

 Getting older and juggling more responsibilities can make maintaining a good credit score difficult.
 If you’re balancing personal expenses (like a mortgage) with family savings goals (like your children’s educations) with career costs (especially if you’re a business owner), it can be easy to get tangled in your monthly bills and due dates.